GNOME/tinysparql/docs/website/faq.md

 ## Why does Tracker consume resources on my PC?

+Memory management in Linux is [complex](http://opsmonkey.blogspot.com/2007/01/linux-memory-overcommit.html).
+It's normal that processes may appear to use 1GB or more of RAM -- this number doesn't directly correspond to physical memory, and it's only a problem if you get to a low-memory situation and the kernel is unable to reclaim the memory.
+Tracker Miner FS integrates with the [low-memory-monitor service](https://www.hadess.net/2019/08/low-memory-monitor-new-project.html) when it's available, and has a [30 second timeout](https://gitlab.gnome.org/GNOME/tracker-miners/-/commit/ccb0b4ebbff4dfacf17ea67ce56bb27c39741811) that asks the system to reclaim the spare memory when indexing is finished.

 When you add or edit files, Tracker Miner FS will update its index.
 This should be very quick, but if a huge number of files are added then it may cause noticably high CPU and IO usage until the new files have been indexed.
 This is